drflorianberger/TPUCU25/week1/project.md

 https://www.quantamagazine.org

-to find a topic that you think is interesting for your final presentation.
+To find a topic that you think is interesting for your final presentation.
 The topic needs to be related to Biophysics or Biology.
 Therefore, you can directly search for a biophysics topic under

 https://www.quantamagazine.org/tag/biophysics/